Open submission · Closes 02 July 2026 · Aotearoa NZ

 Trans women on long-term oestrogen develop breast tissue and carry documented breast cancer risk; trans men retain cervical and ovarian cancer risk.
 Screening pathways are organised around legal categories.
 When law refuses to recognise a person as the gender their body requires care for, those pathways fail at exactly the point where lives are at stake.[1]

 Health insurers use legal sex for eligibility.
 If the law tells an insurer a trans woman is legally a man, the insurer is empowered to deny cover for screenings she actually needs.
 The mirror applies to trans men and gynaecological care.
-Real money for real cancers the state has insisted they cannot legally have.[1]
+Real money for real cancers the Bill insists their bodies cannot legally have.[1]

-The BDMRR Act 2021 lets trans New Zealanders correct the sex marker on their passport.
+Currently New Zealanders correct the sex marker on their passport.
 This Bill puts that right in conflict with itself.
-More than sixty countries criminalise being LGBTQ+.
+More than sixty countries criminalise same-sex relationships, and several criminalise trans expression and identity specifically.
 A discrepancy between documents in a hostile jurisdiction can mean detention, deportation, outing or violence.
 The Crown has a duty not to manufacture that risk for its own citizens.[2]

 When the state misgenders trans people in law, every institution downstream follows: government forms, employment records, aged care, schools.
-The mental health cost is documented — elevated depression, anxiety and suicidality.
+The mental health cost is documented in our own New Zealand data — the Counting Ourselves (2019) community survey records elevated psychological distress and suicidality compared with the general population.
 RANZCP is explicit that being trans is not a mental health condition and that affirming recognition is appropriate.[5]

-Single-sex provisions in workplaces, schools and clubs currently function because legal recognition lines up.
+Single-sex provisions in workplaces, schools and clubs currently function because legal recognition lines up — the Human Rights Commission's 2020 PRISM report documents how those settings already accommodate trans, intersex and non-binary people in practice.
 The Bill creates contradictions every employer, principal and HR department then has to navigate.
 Trans parents face complications around birth certificates, custody and family law.
-The trans person carries the cost of every uncertain interaction.[6]
+The trans, intersex or non-binary person carries the cost of every uncertain interaction.[6]

 03 — It solves nothing